arestivo/slides/markdown/php.md

 unset($a); // null;
 ```

-The constant **null** is case-insensitive.
+The constant **null** is **case-insensitive**.

 ---

 # Var Dump

-The **var_dump** function displays structured information about one or more expressions that includes its type and value.
+The **var_dump** function displays structured information about one or more expressions, including their type and value.
-Arrays and objects are explored recursively with values indented to show structure.
+Arrays and objects are explored recursively to show their structure.

 ```php
 $a = 10.5;